EzP41NB0W/Cardputer-Adv-People-and-Various-Beast-Detector/README.md

 ## Wiring - important gotchas

-- **The RD-03D module's silkscreen TX/RX labels are swapped.** Wire label-to-label (module "TX" -> board UART RX, module "RX" -> board UART TX) - not crossed the way you'd normally expect.
+- **The RD-03D module's silkscreen TX/RX labels are swapped on my particular board so if it doesn't work start there.** Wire label-to-label (module "TX" -> board UART RX, module "RX" -> board UART TX) - not crossed the way you'd normally expect.
 - **Don't touch the internal I2C bus with raw `Wire` calls.** This